ABOUT US | AMAZING WAYS TO LEARN

 Our vision for Sandwell

-SRES is proudly part of the Sandwell Council Education, Skills and Employment Directorate.
+SRES is proudly part of Sandwell Council's Children and Education Directorate.
 We work with schools and groups from all over the UK, along with several international schools.
 We are directly supporting Vision 2030 Sandwell.

 In 2030, Sandwell is a thriving, optimistic and resilient community.
 It’s where we call home and where we’re proud to belong – where we choose to bring up our families, where we feel safe and cared for, enjoying good health, rewarding work, feeling connected and valued in our neighbourhoods and communities, confident in the future, and benefitting fully from a revitalised West Midlands.